 Sure, oatmeal on its own may be high in fiber and heart healthy, but it's also the perfect ground for superfoods of all varieties to deeply enhance its nutritious qualities!
 Many superfoods are excellent for using as a textural topping – goji berries, mulberries, goldenberries, cacao nibs and any kind of nut or seed are all fair game.
 What's more, you can also stir in powdered superfoods to create all kinds of flavors – my favorite is earthy maca powder, but you can also use fruity powders like pomegranate powder for an antioxidant-rich touch.

 A great bowl of oatmeal is as much about its toppings as anything else, so don't stop with some boring raisins or banana slices.
 Almost all fruit goes with oats, so chop up a bit of whatever's in season to make your bowl more exciting and filled with the fresh vitamins your body craves.
 Think figs, persimmons, fresh berries or even tropical fruits, depending on the time of year and your palate cravings.

 One of my favorite simple ways to enjoy oats is with a little coconut oil, sea salt and hemp seeds.
 But, even if you're not a savory-inclined purist, adding a touch of fat to your bowl will help balance out the flavors and make your breakfast even more sustainable in terms of the energy it provides.
 Melted coconut oil works well, as do nut butters drizzled on top.
 And, especially if you're using fruit, adding some chopped nuts as garnish not only adds excellent texture, but only serves to improve your flavor even further.
 Play around and enjoy one of the world's most perfect breakfasts!

-How do YOU prepare your oatmeal?
-Tell us in comments, then head to our Recipe Library to search some of our favorite ways beyond what's listed here.
+Looking for more oatmeal inspo?
+Head to our Recipe Library to search some of our favorite ways beyond what's listed here.